A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Results

 As an additional baseline, experiments on joint training on all possible combinations of datasets in a single training round are conducted using the \textsf{unet} model with a ResNet50 backbone.
 The results for all \textsf{unet} experiments, including these joint training configurations, are shown in Table \ref{tab:full_performance}.
 The results further showcase that features learned from \texttt{CRACKS} and \texttt{FaultSeg3D} data align together, but these learned features are not easily transferable to \texttt{Thebe}.
-On the other hand, Thebe acts as a regularizer, hurting performance on seen datasets but providing modest generalization to unseen ones.
+On the other hand, \texttt{Thebe} may act as a regularizer when paired with a large dataset like \texttt{FaultSeg3D}, hurting performance on seen datasets (compared to training them individually) but providing modest generalization to unseen ones: performance on the unseen dataset for this setting (i.e. \texttt{CRACKS}) does not drop as badly as that of the unseen dataset for other joint settings (e.g. \texttt{FaultSeg3D + CRACKS}).

+As an additional step to assess the robustness and reliability of our results, we also perform our \textsf{unet} experiments on \texttt{FaultSeg3D} using 5 fold cross validation, which we report on Table \ref{tab:cross_valid}.
+We can observe that the results in these experiments deviate minimally from the ones we originally reported in Table \ref{tab:full_performance}, showcasing that our experimental framework is robust against stochasticity.